-A child has special educational needs if they have a learning difficulty or disability, which calls for special educational provision to be made for him or her.
+A child has special educational needs if they have a learning difficulty or disability, which calls for special educational provision to be made for them.

-A child of compulsory school age or a young person has a learning difficulty or disability if he or she:
+A child of compulsory school age or a young person has a learning difficulty or disability if they:

-- has a significantly greater difficulty in learning than the majority of others of the same age, or - has a disability which prevents or hinders him or her from making use of facilities of a kind usually provided for others of the same age in mainstream schools or mainstream post-16 institutions.
+- has a significantly greater difficulty in learning than the majority of others of the same age, or - has a disability which prevents or hinders them from making use of facilities of a kind usually provided for others of the same age in mainstream schools or mainstream post-16 institutions.